skip to main content

 Our Residents: Our program feels strongly that diversity is critical to creating an environment of truly collaborative learning and teamwork.
 Our view of diversity includes: race/ethnicity, religion, gender identity, age, sexual orientation, physical abilities, and socioeconomic status.
 As we care for a diverse patient population, we believe cultural competence is necessary to deliver the best possible care for patients.

 Carle Health is committed to providing world-class care and services to the communities we serve through empathy and inclusion.
-The Carle IMRP Diversity and Inclusion Workgroup provides advisory support to the residency leadership to help instill a culture of acceptance by establishing a clear strategy for improving the cultural awareness of the residency program.
+Residents provide advisory support to the residency leadership to help instill a culture of acceptance by establishing a clear strategy for improving the cultural awareness of the residency program.
+The We CARE - Cultural Awareness in Resident's Education project secured the 2022 ACGME Back to Bedside grant.

 Our Patients: Residents care for a diverse panel of patients as Carle Foundation Hospital is a regional referral center for several counties in central Illinois.
 Champaign-Urbana is a cultural melting pot right in the middle of Illinois.
 It has the one of the highest number of international students of all public universities in the United States.
 You’ll find an abundance of international markets, ethnic restaurants, cultural centers, diverse houses of worship and multicultural media outlets here.
 Champaign-Urbana, an open and welcoming community, is home to 24,000 immigrants from nearly 80 countries around the world.

-D&I Mini-Journal Club: The Diversity and Inclusion Mini-Journal Club was created to engage with the Carle IMRP community at all levels on topics of equity, inclusion, and diversity in a small group setting.
-It also provides a venue to address the needs of our community and discuss meaningful steps we can take to make Carle IMRP more welcoming and inclusive.
+D&I Mini-Journal Club: The Diversity and Inclusion Mini-Journal Club was created to engage with the resident community at all levels on topics of equity, inclusion and diversity in a small group setting.
+It also provides a venue to address the needs of our community and discuss meaningful steps we can take to make the program more welcoming and inclusive.
 The D&I mini-journal club happens once every month.
-The topic of each session is selected by members of the D&I Workgroup.
 Some of the articles that have been discussed recently include:

 Meet Our Team